Days Until Camp Starts

 What We Offer

-Our summer program primarily consist of a variety of residential experiences for young people beginning the summer before 5th grade and continuing through senior year in high school.
-In addition we have camping opportunities for families.
+Our summer program consist of a variety of residential experiences for young people beginning the summer before 5th grade and continuing through senior year in high school.
+In addition, we have backpacking and camping opportunities for adults and families.

-Our girl’s programs and our boy’s programs are offered during the same week, however the groups, overnights and activities will all be separate.
-The Graduate and Family Camp programs are both co-ed.
+Our girl’s and boy’s programs are offered during the same week, however, the groups, overnights and most activities will all be separate.
+The Graduate, Adult and Family Camp programs are co-ed.

 On overnight backpacking trips, campers cook their own meals on camping stoves and have access to filtered water.
 Our groups follow standard Leave-No-Trace wilderness ethics and give the campers an opportunity to experience living away from indoor plumbing and electricity and surrounded by the sights and sounds of nature.
 Overnights are an amazing opportunity for groups to pull together and for campers to fall in love with the outdoors.

 Five to seven campers and two counselors form an independent family unit for the duration of the program.
 As a group, they plan their daily activities and learn to work in constructive and cooperative ways with others.
 Group games and activities emphasize supporting one another, developing teamwork and leadership skills.
 During family camp, the individual family is the primary unit.

 Programs are designed to include age appropriate outdoor education and adventure activities as well as experiences in community life, spiritual exploration and faith formation.

 Campers sleep on the ground under the stars with their group and enjoy an all-camp campfire to begin and end the week.
 Our camp facilities are rustic; but do include flushing toilets as well as plenty of hot water for showers.
 Our restaurant sized kitchen harbors an excellent kitchen staff.
 Well-balanced meals are provided to the campers at regular intervals including fresh fruit, an afternoon and evening snack and, our own tradition, daily snow cones.